Turimiquire repro health workshop, outside

 Steven Bloomstein, President of Turimiquire Foundation

 Steven has lived in Venezuela since 1973.
 He directs the foundation and administers its family planning and rural education and development programs.
-He is co-founder, with Robert Albert, of the Dos Pasos farm.
+He is co-founder of the Dos Pasos farm with Robert Albert.

 Pictured: Dr. Silvia Quijada, Turimiquire Foundation surgery coordinator, holds a Population Connection envelope being used to deliver paperwork to a surgery team.
 Steven Bloomstein, right, says that Population Connection envelopes also come in handy for distributing condoms, especially to adolescents concerned with privacy.